 The Conti was recommended by Wogan Coffee as one of the best coffee machines for a mobile van or mobile coffee businesses and described it as a “workhorse”.

-It has 2 group heads and a large boiler size of 11 litres which means you can make more drinks per hour making it suitable for higher footfall coffee food trucks; has PID control which allows you to electronically control coffee and steam boiler temperature and has shot timers which monitor and control espresso extraction whilst improving consistency and flavour.
+It has 2 group heads and a large boiler size of 11 liters which means you can make more drinks per hour making it suitable for higher footfall coffee food trucks; has PID control which allows you to electronically control coffee and steam boiler temperature and has shot timers which monitor and control espresso extraction whilst improving consistency and flavor.